serpenscaput/wl9/Dobaysoft's Wolf3D Level Pack/Dobaysoft's Wolf3D Level Pack - readme.txt

-The new levels were designed by DobaySoft (dobaysft@freemail.hu)!
+The new levels were designed by DobaySoft (dobaysft (at) freemail.hu)!
 Drop an email if you like it!

 This zip file contains new levels for the full version of Wolfeinstein 3D.
 It replaces